Running CFDDFC with the AWS Console

 sudo sh -c "echo '/home/ubuntu/OpenFOAM *(rw,sync,no_subtree_check)' >> /etc/exports" sudo exportfs -ra sudo service nfs-kernel-server start

-5. Mounting the Master Volume from Slaves
+5. Mounting the Main Volume from Secondary Instances

 directory and use that directory as a mount point for mounting the OpenFOAM